Skip Navigation

 Having a military pension offers significant advantages when constructing a retirement income plan.
 First is the fact that it provides a substantial amount of guaranteed, lifelong income.
 But there’s also a trickle-down effect: having more guaranteed income means you won’t have to withdraw as much money from your investments.
 That may affect how you choose to allocate those funds, potentially allowing you to focus less on short-term liquidity and more on long-term growth.

 Your military retirement income may also give you more options when it comes to constructing a budget.
 One approach to consider is using guaranteed sources of income – like a military pension and Social Security – to pay for your fixed expenses, and using the income generated by your investment portfolio to pay for discretionary expenses.
 The idea is simple: to match fixed expenses to fixed sources of income and variable expenses to variable sources of income.
-There’s substantial peace of mind in knowing that all of your basic living expenses will be covered by guaranteed income, and an opportunity to adjust your discretionary spending from month to month and year to year based on changes in the variable income stream generated by your investments.
+You may find peace of mind in knowing that all of your basic living expenses will be covered by guaranteed income, and an opportunity to adjust your discretionary spending from month-to-month and year-to-year based on changes in the variable income stream generated by your investments.

 When should I begin taking Social Security?

 That would seem to make a powerful case for waiting to claim your Social Security benefit, but that’s not necessarily true for everybody.
 For those with health issues, it may make more sense to claim their benefits early.
-And those who need Social Security to retire may place a higher value on being able to quit working while they are still relatively young than receiving a larger monthly check by waiting eight years to stop working.
+And those who need Social Security to retire may place a higher value on being able to quit working while they are still relatively young than receiving a larger monthly check by delaying your retirement.

-Military retirees are uniquely well positioned to capitalize on the rules governing Social Security.
-Because their pension is likely to be their largest source of guaranteed income, it may be more realistic for them to wait to claim Social Security.
-This is particularly true if they have also accumulated significant funds for retirement in a TSP account or an IRA.
+As a military retiree, you are uniquely positioned to capitalize on the rules governing Social Security.
+Because your pension is likely to be your largest source of guaranteed income, it may be more realistic to wait to claim Social Security.
+This is particularly true if you have also accumulated significant funds for retirement in a TSP account or an IRA.

 Will I owe taxes on my military retirement income?

 When you’re budgeting for retirement, it’s important to consider how much you’ll have to pay each year in taxes – because the number that really matters is your after-tax income.
 Most military retirement benefits, like your pension, are fully taxable at the federal level but may be waived or reduced at the state level, depending on your place of residence.
-VA disability benefits are notably excluded from income tax considerations.
-And based on their income, most military retirees will owe taxes on their Social Security benefits.
+VA disability compensation is generally not subject to federal income tax.
+In some cases, you may receive Concurrent Retirement and Disability Pay (CRDP) or Combat‑Related Special Compensation (CRSC), which follow different tax rules.
+Based on your income, most military retirees will owe taxes on their Social Security benefits.

 You may also owe income or capital gains taxes on the money you withdraw from your investment accounts.
-And in the case of traditional IRAs or 401(k) plans, you will be required to begin making taxable withdrawals beginning at age 73 (age 75 for those born after 1960).
+In the case of traditional IRAs or 401(k) plans, required minimum distributions begin at age 73 for individuals born between 1951 and 1959, and age 75 for those born in 1960 or later.
 Figuring out how to make tax-savvy withdrawals can be challenging, especially when drawing from multiple accounts with unique tax implications.
 That’s why it’s a good idea to consult with a knowledgeable financial advisor and accountant and develop a plan for how to access your funds in a tax-efficient manner.

 Begin preparing now